 Melanin is what gives our skin its color.
 Dark or light complexioned, we all have varying amounts of melanin.
 Pigmented lesions (age spots, liver spots, freckles, birthmarks etc.) are dark in colour simply because melanin is abnormally concentrated in one area of the skin.
 High concentrations of melanin can be due to various factors.
 Some types are present at birth, but most occur with age or as a result of overexposure to the sun’s ultraviolet rays.

 Usually it does not.
 Some birthmarks may return after a period of several months to a year.
 New lesions can occur if the skin is not properly protected from the sun’s damaging ultraviolet rays.
-However, the procedure can be repeated with similar results.
+However, the tattoo removal procedure can be repeated with similar results.

 After the treatment, the area will feel similar to a slight sunburn.
 Moisturizing and sunblocking creams are applied as directed.
 Typically, within a day or so, any discomfort disappears.
 A shower can be taken the next day, although the treated area should not be scrubbed.
 Practically, one resumes everyday activities immediately after the treatment.

 Note on malignant lesions.

 The laser cannot be used for the removal of lesions that are cancerous or suspected of being cancerous.
 If there is any doubt, your doctor will discuss the appropriate treatment methods with you.